MinetestForFun/minercantile/readme.md

 A minetest mod by crabman, under the original idea of Cyberpangolin

-PLEASE NOTE: THIS MOD (including this readme file) IS UNDER A HARD WORK AND NOT READY TO USE INGAME FOR NOw!
+PLEASE NOTE: THIS MOD (including this readme file) IS UNDER A HARD WORK AND NOT READY TO USE INGAME FOR NOW !